 Your life can change in an instant.
 Most people don’t prepare for the unlikely event of a catastrophic injury.
 Unfortunately, many people learn that they’re a moment away from comfortably driving their car, swimming at the local public pool, or browsing at the store to an accident that causes permanent changes to their lives.

 If a catastrophic injury has happened to you and it was someone else’s fault, you can demand that the responsible party pay for their recklessness.
 The Charlotte catastrophic injury lawyers from DeMayo Law Offices can help you pursue fair compensation for your medical bills, lost wages, and pain and suffering.

-To find out more about how DeMayo Law Offices can help you recover the damages you’re owed, call (877) 298-8291 to schedule a free initial consultation.
+To find out more about how DeMayo Law Offices, Your North Carolina Law Firm™, can help you recover the damages you’re owed, call (704) 333-1000 to schedule a free initial consultation.

 A catastrophic injury is long-term, serious, or life-altering.
 They’re different from other injuries because they result in significant financial losses.
 If another person caused your catastrophic injury, the maximum settlement available would be much higher than a less serious injury.

 Most personal injury claims end when the responsible parties and their insurance company settle with the injured party by paying for medical treatment and other expenses so that the victim can move forward with their life.